 Prior to Procedure

 Your doctor will likely do the following:

 Leading up to your procedure, your doctor may advise that you:

 Talk to your doctor about your medications.
 You may be asked to stop taking some medications up to one week before the procedure.

 You will be given a local anesthetic to numb the area around your eyes.
 Sedatives will be given to help you relax.
 In some cases, general anesthesia will be used.
-In this case, you will be asleep.
+If so, you will be asleep.

 Incisions will be made in your eyelids.
 In the upper eyelid, the incision is usually made in the crease.
 In the lower eyelid, the incision is usually made just below the lashes or on the inside of the eyelid.
 The excess fat will be removed.
 The excess skin and muscle will be trimmed.
 The incision will be closed with sutures.

 60 minutes or more depending on the amount of skin and fat to be removed

 Will It Hurt?
 TOP